 Whichever one you choose to go with is fine, just make sure you use, and reach out to your subscribers every now and then, keep them engaged with the latest on your blog.

 Google docs is a newer favorite tool of mine.
 I love it because I can just keep all of my posts in one place, and edit them before plugging them into my word press account.
 It helps me to get stay consistent with my writing and my things like my headers and so on so that each post flows, and is more consistent.
 It is basically like Microsoft word in the internet word, and I can access it form anywhere, and there is even an app on my phone to access my content there as well if I need to.

 One great feature is that I can share my documents with others for editing and proofreading.
 I mentioned before to my email subscribers that I was planning on creating a book for busy women (moms) this spring.
 And well it will be nice to organize my content there and share with others to proofread.
 Even if you don’t blog, Google docs is just a great way to keep track of your content.

 Lastly, one of my favorite blogging tools is pic monkey.
 I love it!
 Pic Monkey is also an internet-based tool that allows me to edit my photos for my blog posts.
 And the best part is that it is completely free.
 There is an upgraded paid for version, which I ended up getting, that lets you have access to premium fonts and other tools not included in the free version.
 But if you are just starting out, then Pic monkey is totally the way to go.

-One last tip, I know I said five, but I thought I throw this book out there, it’s a great book that will also get you started down the road to blogging once you have the initial set-up!
+Another tip, I thought I throw this book out there, it’s a great book that will also get you started down the road to blogging once you have the initial set-up!